-When designing compliance training, a primary goal is to ensure that knowledge is actually retained and not simply forgotten shortly afterwards.
+When designing employee training, a primary goal is to ensure that knowledge is actually retained and not simply forgotten shortly afterwards.

 - The 70-20-10 rule for leadership development